Low-carb mug bread

 Storing the bread

 Feel free to make several pieces once you get cooking.
-You can keep the raw loaves in the refrigerator for 2-3 days or you can even freeze the mixture.
+You can keep the unbaked dough in the refrigerator for 2-3 days or you can even freeze the mixture.
 It will thaw in a few minutes at room temperature.

 For additional flavor, season the bread with onion or garlic powder, plus herbs or spices like ground fennel and cumin.
 It's also lovely with poppy or sesame seeds.
 Use about 1⁄2 teaspoon of seasoning for each piece.